-- Employment by one of the participating organisations within the previous three years; - Involvement in a contract or collaboration with a participating organisation within the previous three years; - Any other situation that could cast doubt on my ability to evaluate the proposal impartially, or that could reasonably appear to do so in the eyes of a third party (Ex.
+- Director, trustee or partner of a participating organisation; - Current employment by a participating organisation; - Current involvement in a contract or collaboration with a participating organisation; - Any other situation that compromises my ability to evaluate the proposal impartially. - Employment by one of the participating organisations within the previous three years; - Involvement in a contract or collaboration with a participating organisation within the previous three years; - Any other situation that could cast doubt on my ability to evaluate the proposal impartially, or that could reasonably appear to do so in the eyes of a third party (Ex.
 Past or current personal relationships, nationality, political affinity, etc.).

-I hereby declare that I fall under one or more of the above circumstances (please specify which and explain)
+(If applicable) I hereby declare that I fall under one or more of the above circumstances (please specify which and explain)\:

-Ex.
+\Ex.
 In case of employment by a structure including different departments or institutes, please specify the degree of autonomy between them.